Venta (city): Etymology

-The name of the city derrives from the Venta River, which flows near the southern and western parts of the settlement.
+The name of the city derives from the Venta River, which flows near the southern and western parts of the settlement.

 Geography

 The city is located on the right bank of Venta (river), in a winding stretch of the river, at the mouth of Eglesys.
 The former Libau–Romny Railway runs along the northern edge of the city of Venta.
 The Venta (village) is also located near the city.
 Venta is part of the Venta Regional Park.
 Limestone is abundant in the area.

 History

 The town grew after World War II together with a lime factory which later produced bricks.
 At its peak the factory employed about 1,000 people.
 The city was formed when Bauskas and Purviai villages were joined on 30 December 1966.
 After the 1990 declaration of independence from the Soviet Union, the factory faced severe financial difficulties while shifting from planned economy to free market.
 The factory's departments were made into separate companies.
 Some went bankrupt and their buildings were destroyed; others were privatized.
 In 1995, Venta officially became a city settlement before that though Venta was the largest so-called village in Lithuania.
 In 1999 a public company, "Naujasis kalcitas" (English: The New Calcite; the only manufacturer of quicklime in Lithuania, supplying 50-55% of the domestic market) purchased and reconstructed a remaining lime burning technology line with rotary kiln.
 The official coat of arms were also approved in 1999.
 The Church of the Immaculate Conception of the Blessed Virgin Mary was built in 2009.
 Recently a new heating facility using natural gas was built to provide heat for the city.